chisumo2016/renting-office-app/reservation.md

 [x] Validate no other reservation conflicts with the same time

-[ ] Use locks to make the process atomic
+[ X] Use locks to make the process atomic

 [] Email user and Host when a reservation is make